Kaleidosium/the-djakartan-dispatch/src/posts/introduction-post.md

 ## What will *The Dispatch* cover?

-Mainly about topics related to the Jakarta Metropolitan Area (JaBoDeTaBek) and Indonesia.
+Mainly about topics related to the Jakarta Metropolitan Area (Jabodetabek) and Indonesia.
 This includes, but not limited to: city planning, transportation discussions, housing projects, local history, and current events surrounding the city.
 I will also talk about Indonesia-wide topics when I feel there's something worth saying about, perhaps I will cover international topics (i.e. Developments in Singapore or San Francisco) at times.

 *The Dispatch* will not have a consistent schedule, I will only be writing articles when I feel there is a need to, it is also independent and has no funding, although I hope to start a tip jar in the near future (perhaps something like Ko-Fi).